-An iPhone stuck on the Apple Logo is quite a common experience.
-The problem can occur when you update your iOS version to iOS 10.3 or the new iOS 11 beta version.
+An iPhone stuck on the Apple Logo with progress bar is quite a common experience.
+The problem can occur when you update your iOS version to iOS 11 or the new iOS 12.
 The good news is, the problem is easily fixed as we shall see in the course of this article.

 3 Tips to Fix iPhone Stuck on the Apple Logo with Progress Bar